On Air Now

 ‘I Believe In Father Christmas’ was synonymous with the season and in turn made a snippet from Prokofiev’s Lieutenant Kijé suite extremely famous.

-Greg Lake has passed away aged 69, but he left behind one of our very favourite Christmas musical moments.
+On 7 December 2016, Greg Lake passed away at the age of just 69 – but he left behind one of our very favourite Christmas musical moments.

 Ever wondered what that sleigh ride tune is during the instrumental part of ‘I Believe In Father Christmas’?

 Lake was a classical music enthusiast, and during his time in the legendary prog rock group Emerson, Lake and Palmer, he explored the influence.
 But it wasn’t until he wrote ‘I Believe In Father Christmas’ that the influence became a major factor.